marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 /dev/sda1 /boot ext4 rw,relatime,data=ordered 0 0"
 {% endhighlight %}

 It is now time to create the initial ramdisk which will be responsible for mounting the encrypted device.
 Therefore, it will need the basic cryptsetup tools and all the relative dependencies.
-For instance the dependencies of cryptsetup are listed below:
+For instance, the dependencies of cryptsetup are listed below.

 {% highlight bash %}
 livecd boot # ldd /sbin/cryptsetup